kamsar/Rhino/readme.md

 * Test with a production-like configuration that might also use items from the core db (with a different instance of the provider).
 Do we need to point directly to the serialized root and assume a db name in path calcs?
 Reject items based on other db path?
 Interop when multiple DBs are serialized in part.
 * Option to 'auto-load' an included path: if the serialization root path for an inclusion is empty, fill it using the SQL provider's set of items.
 This would make installation really easy.
 * Testing, preferably of a repeatable automated nature.
 Make no mistake this is an alpha quality codebase.
 I wouldn't use this in production right now.
 The fsck tool should help with this.
-* Implement "fsck" for serialized folders.
-Read all the items in, check that paths and databases in the files match physical paths, parent IDs match (if the parent is serialized), no duplicate IDs in different files, tree consistency (eg if /foo is serialized, /foo/bar is not, but /foo/bar/baz is = probable error), ???

 ## Performance ##